sr4001/simplemindedrobot/content/privacy.md

 ## International Data Transfers

 As we use services like GitHub, Cloudflare, and Google Fonts, your data may be transferred to and processed in countries other than your own.
 By using our blog, you consent to this transfer.
+Note that FlexSearch processes data locally in your browser and does not involve international data transfers.

 ## Third-Party Services